The Joe Rogan Experience: 2020 U.S. presidential election

 According to The New York Times, Rogan and The Joe Rogan Experience became an "unlikely political influencer" in the 2020 U.S. presidential election after presidential candidates Andrew Yang and Tulsi Gabbard both saw measurable surges in popularity and fundraising after making guest appearances on the program in 2019, and in 2020, when presidential candidate Bernie Sanders saw a surge of press coverage in national news and global media outlets as a result of his campaign using a clip from The Joe Rogan Experience showing Rogan speaking favorably about the candidate and saying on air, "I think I'll probably vote for Bernie."

 The podcast was integral to Yang's campaign.
-In the 30 days before the interview, Yang averaged 62 donations per day; in the 30 days after, they were approximately 2,150.
+In the 30 days before the interview, Yang averaged 62 donations per day; in the 30 days after, he received about 2,150 daily.
 Research has credited Yang's appearance on the Joe Rogan Experience, in particular Yang's discussions with Rogan about the Universal Basic Income (UBI), as having had a considerable impact on the prominence of UBI in public debates, with a potential impact on the COVID-19 relief bills (which included one-time payments similar to UBI).

 A study conducted by Coleman Insights in 2019 with 1,000 monthly podcast listeners aged 18 to 64 revealed that The Joe Rogan Experience ranked the highest in the "unaided awareness" category, double that of any other podcast.

-On September 8, 2020, then President Donald Trump tweeted a clip from Rogan's interview with Mike Tyson, in which the boxer says hurting people can be "orgasmic".
+On September 8, 2020, President Donald Trump tweeted a clip from Rogan's interview with Mike Tyson, in which the boxer says hurting people can be "orgasmic".
 Later in the day, Trump tweeted a clip in which Rogan jokes, "Biden, to me, is like having a flashlight with a dying battery and going for a long hike in the woods.
 It is not going to work out.
 It's not gonna make it."
 On September 13, UFC fighter Tim Kennedy tweeted that, in Rogan's podcast with him two days earlier, the host had "offered to moderate a debate between [Biden] and [Trump] ...
 It would be four hours with no live audience.
 Just the two candidates, cameras, and their vision of how to move this country forward.
 Who wants this?"
 The next day, President Trump tweeted in reply, "I do!"
-This prompted Sunny Hostin of The View to denounce Rogan as "misogynistic, racist [and] homophobic" for allegedly having made insensitive comments at select times during his history as a podcast host.
+This prompted Sunny Hostin of The View to denounce Rogan as being unfit to hold a presidential debate because she claimed Rogan was "misogynistic, racist [and] homophobic" for having made insensitive comments at selected times during his long history as a podcast host.